i-MSCP/plugins/incubator/KaziWhmcs/README.md

 #### WHMCS side

 1. Copy the imscp directory from the plugin archive into the WHMCS server module directory (module/servers)
-2. Setup a new server and products/services using imscp server provisioning module
+2. Setup a new server and products/services using imscp server provisioning module (install only)

-**Note:** If you are using a non-standard port (80/443) for access to i-MSCP control panel, add it after the IP/Hostname.
+**Note:** If you are using a non-standard port (80/443) for access to i-MSCP control panel, add it after the IP/Hostname through the server page.

 For instance:

     Hostname: panel.domain.tld:4433
     IP Address: 192.168.5.5:4433

+**Note:** Don't forget to read the **[ERRATA.md](ERRATA.md)** file for additional steps which can be required after update.

 ### Implemented WHMCS module commands (functions)